+49 (0) 7022 2796-682

 • Agilent GC 8890 with 5977B GC/MS

-We use Karl Fischer titration to determine the exact water content in plastic samples.
-The results of this method are independent of the type of sample as well as the presence of other volatile components and are available within a very short time.
+Using Karl Fischer titration, we determine the exact water content in plastic samples.
+The results of this method are independent of the type of sample as well as the presence of other volatile components and are available in a very short time.

-• Coulometric and volumetric method with oven technology.
+• Coulometric and volumetric methods with oven technology

 • Determination from 0.001% to 100%